marianobarella/single_molecule_with_a_smartphone/README.md

-# single_molecule_with_a_smartphone
+# Single molecule detection with a smartphone-based microscope
-Python codes to analyze single-molecule data acquired with the smartphone-based microscope
+Python and MATLAB codes to analyze single-molecule data acquired with the smartphone-based microscope
+- DNG_TIF_converter: DNG to TIFF conversion iwht RGB channel extraction and optional cropping
+- SMAnalyzer: Video analyzer to extract single-molecule intensity traces
+- Trace inspector analyzes single-molecule traces extracted with SMAnalyzer